RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 Rust already supports a very limited subset of similar function compositions with unstable `Try` trait and `?` operator.
-Abstractions introduced in this tutorial can help to extend such composition with ability to implicitly pass information around, to try different paths though compositions and collect information about successes and failures and make this information available though side channels.
+Abstractions introduced in this tutorial can help to extend such composition with ability to implicitly pass information around, to try different paths through compositions and collect information about successes and failures and make this information available though side channels.